sebaxj/pi-musical-keyboard/README.md

 TODO:

 1) Figure out how to play different notes using the audio jack on the Pi.
 DONE (try out play.c in src/apps with the different phases).
-2) Adjust keyboard module to correlate scancode to specific note to be played
+2) Adjust keyboard module to correlate scancode to specific note to be played. "music command"
+3) modify audio.c to play notes and stop notes.
 3) Create graphical interface of a 1-octave piano

 4) We should set a function which does that the conversion for a given frequency :
 I'm trying to understand how to deal with fractions in c (floats) and convert it to a binary fraction.
 5) Waiting to figure out how to do that, there are online converters : https://www.exploringbinary.com/binary-converter/

+Milestones:
+- Keyboard driver: => KEY-Press of the associated keys would like output the sound, and a KEY release would stop it.
+Sebastian
+- Command on the shell : "music" => displays the piano graphic and change the keyboard accordingly.
+Isma

 How to play different notes:
 - Figure out the frequency for each note.